Michael Preston

-Michael Preston (born Jack Davies; 14 May 1938) is an English international film and television character actor, TV host and singer, sometimes credited as Mike Preston.
+Michael Preston (born Jack C. Davis; 14 May 1933 – 8 June 2026) was an English-born singer and television and film character actor who worked in his native United Kingdom, Australia, and the United States.
+He is sometimes credited as Mike Preston.

-Biography
+Life and career

 Early life

-Preston was born in Metropolitan Borough of Hackney, County of London, England.
-He was a boxer and then became a singer.
+Preston was born in what was then the Metropolitan Borough of Hackney in the County of London, England on 14 May 1933.
+He was a boxer and cartoon cameraman and then became a singer.

 Music career

-Preston appeared on Oh Boy! and his third record, "Dirty Old Town" (1959) was produced by Joe Meek.
-He had three Top 40 hits in the UK Singles Chart, including reaching No. 12 with his cover version of The Fleetwoods "Mr. Blue" in November 1959, before emigrating to Australia where he worked as a nightclub singer.
+Preston launched a career as a singer after being discovered in the West End by agent record producer Denis Preston and appeared on the Oh Boy! television series, he released his first single on Decca Records A House, A Car And A Wedding Ring, by Jerry Lordan and his third record, Dirty Old Town (1959) was produced by Joe Meek.
+He had three Top 40 hits in the UK Singles Chart, including reaching No. 12 with his cover version of The Fleetwoods "Mr. Blue" in November 1959, before emigrating to Australia, where he worked as a nightclub singer.

 Television and film

-Preston then became a host on television, and also an actor.
+Preston later became a host on television, and also an actor.
 He was a regular host on In Melbourne Tonight in 1968, and in 1969 was a guest celebrity on the game show The Celebrity Game and went on to host the revival in 1976–1977.

-His first ongoing starring role on television was in the long-running police drama series Homicide as Sen. Det.
+His first ongoing starring role on television was in police drama series Homicide as Sen. Det.
 Bob Delaney from 1972 to 1973.
 He then had a recurring role in the soap opera Bellbird as Fr.
 John Kramer between 1974 and 1976.

 He later took a lead role in the prison-based soap opera Punishment (1981) but this series was short-lived.
 In 1984, he had an ongoing role in Hot Pursuit, as the character Alec Shaw.

-Preston has made numerous guest appearances in television series, including The A-Team, Max Headroom, Airwolf, Scarecrow and Mrs. King, Alien Nation, Ellen, and Highlander.
+He made numerous guest appearances in television series both locally and internationally, including The A-Team, Max Headroom, Airwolf, Scarecrow and Mrs. King, Alien Nation, Ellen, and Highlander.
 He also made an appearance in the series Baywatch Nights.